AnicetNgrt/flore1/README.md

 # 🌸 Flore 1
-### Note: Don't start making your game now, the engine is currently being restructured, everything you do with it may be structurally wrong in the next patch !
+### Note: Don't start making your game now, the engine is currently being restructured, everything you do with it may be structurally wrong in the next patch ! ore info soon.
  This is the first **python** 2D game engine **rendering in the terminal**.
  This library features the engine class itself, along with some utilitary classes for a more efficient use of it.